We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Having two copies of the MTHFR gene mutation may raise your risk for certain health conditions, though more research is needed.
 You may have the mutation and not find out unless you undergo genetic testing or have a health issue.

 You may have seen the abbreviation MTHFR pop up in recent health news.
 It refers to a relatively common genetic mutation.

 MTHFR stands for methylenetetrahydrofolate reductase.
 It’s getting attention due to a genetic mutation that may lead to high levels of homocysteine in the blood and low levels of folate and other vitamins.

 There’s been concern that certain health issues are associated with MTHFR mutations, so testing has become more mainstream over the years.

-- C677T.
-Some 30 to 40 percent of the American population may have a mutation at gene position C677T.
-Some 25 percent of people of Hispanic descent, and 10 to 15 percent of Caucasian descent are homozygous (have two mutations) for this variant.
+- C677T: About 30 to 40 percent of the American population may have a mutation at gene position C677T.
+Roughly 25 percent of people of Hispanic descent and 10 to 15 percent of Caucasian descent are homozygous for this variant.

-- It’s also possible to acquire both C677T and A1298C mutations (one copy of each).
+It’s also possible to acquire both C677T and A1298C mutations, which is one copy of each.

 Gene mutations are inherited, which means you acquire them from your parents.
 At conception, you receive one copy of the MTHFR gene from each parent.
-If both have mutations, your risk is higher of having a homozygous mutation.
+If both have mutations, your risk of having a homozygous mutation is higher.

-More than likely, unless you have testing done, you’ll never become aware of your MTHFR mutation status.
+More than likely, unless you have problems or have testing done, you’ll never become aware of your MTHFR mutation status.

 Conditions that have been proposed to be associated with MTHFR include: